staticlibs/staticlib_pimpl/README.md

 For Windows users ready-to-use binary version of `pkg-config` can be obtained from [tools_windows_pkgconfig](https://github.com/staticlibs/tools_windows_pkgconfig) repository.
 See [PkgConfig](https://github.com/staticlibs/wiki/wiki/PkgConfig) for Staticlibs-specific details about `pkg-config` usage.

-This project depends on a [staticlib_utils](https://github.com/staticlibs/staticlib_utils) project.
+This project depends on a [staticlib_utils](https://github.com/staticlibs/staticlib_config) project.
-If this project is used from the client project then both `staticlib_pimpl` and `staticlib_utils` must be included as dependencies.
 See [StaticlibsDependencies](https://github.com/staticlibs/wiki/wiki/StaticlibsDependencies) for more details about dependency management with Staticlibs.

-To build this project manually:
+To build this project manually (without Staticlib toolchains):

  * checkout all the dependent projects
  * configure these projects using the same output directory: